gabrielslimcoll/fydp/README.md

  <a href="https://github.com/gabrielslimcoll/fydp/tree/master/screenshots/">
   <img src="https://github.com/gabrielslimcoll/fydp/blob/master/screenshots/F-35chart.png" width="62%" height="100%">
 </a>
 Tracking the defense budget is difficult.
 The F-35 Joint Strike Fighter, alone, includes 18 different budget lines.
-And the challenges extend well beyond multiple names.
+And the challenges extend well beyond having multiple names for one project.
 We designed a series of tools to make tracking the defense budget easier.
-For example, tracking F-35 spending and projections (a process normally takes hours) can now be done in seconds.
+For example, tracking F-35 spending and projections (a process that normally takes hours) can now be done in seconds.
 <br>

 <details>